Leadership Styles in Organizations

 In a project, the project manager must carry the skills of a leader because he has to direct and manage his team towards the project goals.

 However different types of organizational structures give the project manager different authority and power.
-For example, in projectized organizations ,the project manager has full authority and power over the resources.
-On the other hand, in functional organizations role of the project manager is very limited.
+For example, in a projectized organizational structure, the project manager has full authority and power over the resources.
+On the other hand, in a functional organizational structure, the role of the project manager is very limited.

 Daniel Goleman, who popularized the notion of Emotional Intelligence, describes six different leadership styles in his book “Primal Leadership” which are visionary, coaching, affiliative, democratic, pacesetting and commanding.
 Each leadership style has strengths and weaknesses depending on the situations.